ArcGIS Solutions

 First, browse to the 3D Sign Notebook item and click Open Notebook.
 From the Kernel menu, click Restart & Run All, and then click Restart and Run All Cells.

 As the notebook runs, messages beneath each cell indicate the run’s progress.
 When the run finishes, a message states that the scene layer update is complete.
-As new signs are collected over time, the notebook can also be scheduled to run at a regular interval to update the scene layer and reflect the latest changes to the Signs feature layer.
+As new signs are collected over time, the notebook can also be scheduled to run at a regular interval to update the scene layer and reflect the latest changes.

 To view the signs in 2D and 3D, open the Sign Viewer app.
 Sign Viewer is a configuration of ArcGIS Experience Builder used by internal staff to view and understand the sign collection.
 Users can switch between 2D and 3D views of the sign collection with a single click.